- Archives, Libraries and Societies

 - Find politicians and other famous people who were born or buried in Lewis County at The Political Graveyard!

-- The Tacoma Public Library has a searchable obituaries page taken from the Tacoma News Tribune.
+- The Tacoma Public Library has a searchable index of obituaries taken from the Tacoma News Tribune.
 These obituaries inlcude not only Pierce County, but also many Lewis County entries.

-- The National Archives maintains a list of "U.S. MILITARY PERSONNEL WHO DIED FROM HOSTILE ACTION (INCLUDING MISSING AND CAPTURED) IN THE KOREAN WAR, 1950-1957" - this is a statewide list sorted by city and county, and includes a number of soldiers from Lewis County.
+- The National Archives maintains a list of "U.S. MILITARY PERSONNEL WHO DIED FROM HOSTILE ACTION (INCLUDING MISSING AND CAPTURED) IN THE KOREAN WAR, 1950-1957" - this is a statewide list sorted alphabetically, and includes a number of soldiers from Lewis County.

-- The National Archives maintains a list of "U.S. Military Personnel Who Died (Including Missing and Captured Declared Dead) as a result of the Vietnam conflict, 1957-1995" - this is a statewide list, sorted by city and includes a number of soldiers from Lewis County.
+- The National Archives maintains a list of "U.S. Military Personnel Who Died (Including Missing and Captured Declared Dead) as a result of the Vietnam conflict, 1957-1995" - this is a statewide list, sorted alphabetically and includes a number of soldiers from Lewis County.

 Churches and Religious Groups